paypal/paypal-here-sdk-ios-distribution/README.md

 When you submit your app, you might need to enroll to [Apple MFi program](https://mfi.apple.com/MFiWeb/getFAQ.action).
 In order to complete your enrollment, please fill __MFi-Enrollment.xls__ in __docs__ folder and email it to pph-sdk@paypal.com.

+Be sure to include the following into your app store review notes:
+  * This iOS application uses the Bluetooth protocol "com.paypal.here.reader": PPID# 126754-0002 & PPID# 126754-0021
+  * This iOS application uses the com.magtek.idynamo protocol for the Magtek iDynamo reader: PPID 103164-0003